josecamachop/FCParser/README.md

 The present repository is organized as follows:

 - parser/ 		          Python Module with all of the lib classes and main script to parser process.
-- deparser/        Python script and example input for deparsing process.
+- deparser/               Python script for deparsing process.
-- config/          Example of configuration files for the parser and some datasources configuration files.
+- config/                 Empty configuration files.
-- scripts/         Scripts used to preprocess and prepare the data before the parsing.
-- Examples_data/   Data for example configuration.
+- Example/		          Data and configuration for an example example.
+	- Examples_data       Structured and unstructured data to test the tool.
+	- config 			  Configuration files adapted to the provided data.